Privacy notice

 • Encrypt, guarantee integrity or sign

-Contraste tests and improves these security measures on a regular basis.
+- Contraste regularly tests and enhances these security measures.

-Any event that poses a possible threat to personal data is to be considered as a Security Breach.
-A threat can be of different natures: loss, modification, corruption, or exposition to third parties.
+Any event that poses a potential threat to personal data should be considered a Security Breach.
+A threat can be of various types: loss, alteration, corruption or exposure to third parties.

-The events that must be considered as a threat include, for example:
+Events that should be considered a threat include:

 • Intrusion of a third party into the corporate network.

-• Infection of one or more devices by a malware, including a virus, rootkit, …
+• Infection of one or more devices by malware, including a virus, rootkit, ...

 • Loss of a USB key containing files with personal data.

-• Loss of a PC, tablet or smartphone that contains, or can access, files containing personal data.
+• Loss of a personal computer, tablet or smartphone that contains or can access files containing personal data.

-Contraste has taken a number of measures to detect any of these events without delay.
+Contraste has taken a number of measures to detect each of these events immediately.

-When conducting a risk analysis, Contraste first identify the potential harm (physical, material or moral damage) associated with a processing activity.
-Next, we evaluate the severity of harm that could result.
-Finally, Contraste assess the likelihood of the event by analyzing the vulnerabilities of their systems and operations as well as the nature of the threats.
-Risk are categorised by “high-risk”, “risk” and “low-risk”.
+When conducting a risk analysis, Contraste first identifies the potential harm (physical, material or moral) associated with a processing activity.
+Next, we evaluate the severity of the harm that could result.
+Finally, Contraste assesses the likelihood of the event by analyzing the vulnerabilities of their systems and operations and the nature of the threats.
+The risks are classified as "high risk," "risk" and "low risk."

-If the security breach could lead to a threat to subject individuals, such as, for example, identity theft, fraud, financial loss or impact on influence, then Contraste will notify the authorities.
+If the security breach could lead to a threat to the affected individuals, such as identity theft, fraud, financial loss or influence, Contraste will notify the authorities.

-This notification must occur within the 72 hours of the positive identification of the security threat.
-If this delay is exceeded, then the additional delay must be justified.
+This notification must occur within 72 hours of the positive determination of the security threat.
+If this deadline is exceeded, the additional delay must be justified.

-If the risk for subject individuals is considered high, then they must also be informed.
-If there is a doubt about the degree of risk, then the authorities can be contacted for verification.
+If the risk to those affected is considered high, they should also be informed.
+If in doubt about the extent of the risk, the authorities may be contacted for verification.

-If the situation requires a notification to the subject individuals, than they must also be provided guidelines about how to mitigate the risk.
+If the situation requires notification to those affected, they should also be provided with guidance on how to mitigate the risk.

 Definitions